 We tried to talk to you, Koss.
 Now, we talk to the clouds.

-As the title of my website says we exist somewhere within the city of Milwaukee Wisconsin and so does Koss!
-If you’ve been around for my dissection of Corsair Headsets you are very well aware that we are heavy users of headset/headphone technology.
-When at home we sometimes jump on the ye’ol’ telegram and talk so people for hours.
+As the title of this website says we exist somewhere within the city of Milwaukee Wisconsin and so does Koss!
+If you've been around for my dissection of Corsair Headsets you are very well aware that we are heavy users of headset/headphone technology.
+When at home we sometimes jump on the ye'ol' telegram and talk to people for hours.
 Sometimes even get invited to events we cannot easily discuss, one part NDA, another part sexy robot time that would make most of the readers here uncomfortable!

 This is my little diatribe of supporting a not-so-small local business and the trials that led us up to the point where it may be time we part ways from this company as a whole.
 It's very unlikely they'll even listen to us at this stage where I'm sitting on some lowly blog shouting into the clouds but it's better than leaving a bad review on Amazon only for manufactured positive reviews to overshadow the problems entirely.
 Understand Koss (and any other headset company that bothers to listen) that we don't hate you.
 We want you to get better.
 If possible, we'll even show you how.
 Because a blog is supposed to help.

 First off, what the hell is a "Koss"